SitePen/dstore/docs/DataModelling.md

 ------ | -----------
 `type` | This is a string that indicates the primitive type of the property value (string, number, boolean, or object).
 `required` | This is a boolean that indicates whether a (non-empty) value is required for this property.
+`default` | This defines the default value for the property.
+When a new model object is created, this will be used as the initial value, if no other value is provided.
 `errors` | This is an array of errors from the last validation of this property.
 This may be null to indicate no errors.
 `name` | This is the name of the property.
 `validateOnSet` | This indicates whether or not to validate a property when a new value is set on it.